groupultra/sdk-public/projects/demo/readme.md

-This is the source code of the Demo Service for the tutorial.
-You are encouraged to this code carefully if you want to develop a Service on your own, as it contains all the "atomic" functionalities you may want to use for your own service.
-You can use this as a template.

-python main.py: run without test python main.py test: run with test
+The Demo service contains most of the functionalities used by Moobius.
+See DemoTutorial.md for more detail.

+This is a useful starting point for developing your own services.

+To run it, cd to this folder and call
+"python main.py"
+Add "test" as a second argument to run a test as well.